navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 Pros

-- Great for non-authenticated sites since the markup can be generated ahead of time.
+- Great for mostly static sites, when the markup can be generated ahead of time.
 - Minimal infrastructure is required.
 The prerendered HTML files can be served from a CDN, such as AWS CloudFront connected to an S3 bucket.
 Assuming other best practices are followed, like optimizing images and not loading MB's of client-side JS, this can translate to fast page loads and low costs.

 Cons